Kitware/ParaView/Plugins/XRInterface/TESTING.md

  - Toggle “Hide Crop Planes” to ensure it hides the thick crop
  - Press “Remove All Crop Planes”

-## In the XR menu - Bottom left section:
+## In the XR menu:

+  - Hide the wavelet from the XR menu pipeline browser, so you can see the slice:
+   - Play slice animation from XR menu, test all buttons (goto begin/end, single step, play, loop)
+   - Let the animation loop, and check that the animation is also played in Paraview Desktop view.
+   - Check that the loop button is synced between Paraview Desktop and the XR menu
  - Press “Exit XR” button and confirm XR is closed

 ## After exiting XR: